-This Sunday, March 31, is Mother's Day in Ireland, where we take our Irish Mammies fierce seriously!
+This Sunday, May 12, is Mother's Day in the US, where we take our Irish Mammies fierce seriously!
 Here's how, and why, we celebrate.

 The Irish mother, while sometimes an intimidating figure – especially when it comes to her son’s girlfriend! – is much revered in Irish culture.

 In Ireland, people don't celebrate Mother's Day in May.
-They'll celebrate on March 31, Mothering Sunday.
+They celebrated las March on Mothering Sunday.

 The history of Mothering Sunday